Using SSH to Access PSC Resources

 - Submit your public key to PSC via the PSC SSH Key Management system.
 Use your Kereberos password to gain access to the Key Manager.

-Within one business day, someone from PSC User Services will contact you at the phone number on file for you at PSC to verify the key addition.
+Within one business day, someone from PSC User Services will email you to verify the key addition.

 Once your key has been verified and installed, use the PSC SSH Key Management System to edit or delete your keys.